 Matthew Guenette听is the author of听American Busboy听(Akron Series in Poetry) and听Sudden Anthem, winner of the 2007 American Poetry Journal Book Prize from Dream Horse Press.
 His poems have appeared in听Another Chicago Magazine,听DIAGRAM,听The Greensboro Review,听Indiana Review,听The Spoon River Poetry Review,听The National Poetry Review, and other publications.

-Jacob Sunderlin听is a writer and musician.
+is a writer and musician.
 His poems have appeared or are forthcoming in听Beloit Poetry Journal,听Gulf Coast,听Narrative,听Ninth Letter,听Ploughshares,听Third Coast, and elsewhere.
 He鈥檚 received residencies from the Fine Arts Work Center in Provincetown, Massachusetts, and the Djerassi Resident Artists Program.
 His records听Death Ranch听(Castle Bravo, 2016) and听Hymnal听(NULLZ脴NE, 2017) are available on cassette and for download.

-Noelle Morris is a senior at 缅北强奸 pursuing a BS in Marketing with a Literary Editing and Publishing minor.
-Outside of class, she works as a part-time Web Content Specialist and serves within the college ministry at Westwood, her local church.
+Noelle Morris is a senior at the 缅北强奸 pursuing a BS in Marketing with a Literary Editing and Publishing minor.
+Outside of class, she works as a part-time Web Content Specialist and serves within the college ministry at her local church.
 She is passionate about cultivating deep conversations about life and purpose.
 Following graduation, she hopes to enter a career within ministry communications or Christian publishing.